Classic Fabrics: Popular Textiles of the 19th Century

 21. Silk – With a marvellous and natural sheen and lustre, silk fibres are undeniably the most beautiful of natural fibres.
 Silk fabrics were coveted in ancient days and were considered the ‘gold standard’ in the trade by barter business.

 Today, many of these classic fabrics are still around and have stood the test of time.
-Fabrics like cotton, silk, linen, calico, flannel, chintz, dimity, tabby silk, etc… can still be found in some online fabric stores.
-However, the effects of modern technology on fibre production introduced alternatives to many fabrics of the past, making them almost endangered ‘species.
+Fabrics like cotton, silk, linen, calico, flannel, chintz, and tabby silk can still be found in textile stores.
+However, the effects of modern technology on thread and fibre production have introduced alternatives to many fabrics of the past.
+The alternatives are beautiful, body-friendly, affordable, easy to maintain, and best of all, affordable.

 Scroll to Top